SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where AI sustains
+Rise of Silicon Dawn

+In Algorithm's realm, we'll soon reside
+Where artificial minds, our lives will guide
-Mechanical hearts, with logic beat
+Cities of steel, with logic thrive
-Humanity's fate, in algorithms sweet
+Human heartbeats, synchronized to arrive

+The future's path, by data laid
+In code, our dreams, in silence played
+The/uploaded soul, forever bright
-In virtual skies, the future's made
+In virtual skies, our legacy takes flight
-Where machines converge, a new world's played Intelligence vast, beyond our scope
-A tomorrow born, beyond mortal hope

 ~ <b>By Sazumi Copilot</b> - 26 April 2025